10 Tips for a Trophy Striper

 The best fishermen keep detailed logbooks of their trips, as it helps them discern patterns that lead to repeated success.
 For example, if you happen to score a large fish at a certain rock pile, using a certain bait, at a certain time of year, in certain wind and tide conditions, chances are you’ll find fish again when all those elements realign.
 The only trick is that you have to put in your time to amass enough data in order to gain meaningful information—but that’s not such a bad thing, is it?

-While plenty of trophy bass have been caught during the bright, mid-day hours, your bets improve considerably at first light.
-False dawn is when stripers have a big advantage over baitfish such as menhaden and herring, as these baits are vulnerable to attack from the dark waters below and appear clearly against the backdrop of brighter sky.
+While plenty of big bass have been caught during the bright, mid-day hours, your bets of landing a lunker improve considerably at night or at first light.
+Stripers are primarily nocturnal feeders, especially once they settle into their summer haunts, so it’s no surprise that the majority of record-size bass have been taken after dark (usually around the new moon).
+False dawn another prime time to look for big bass, as it gives them a big advantage over baitfish such as menhaden and herring, as these baits are vulnerable to attack from the dark waters below and appear clearly against the backdrop of brighter sky.
 The take-home lesson: Whether you’re fishing from a boat or shore, be at your designated fishing hole just as the eastern sky is beginning to brighten.

 6. Bust a Move

 While the old chestnut “don’t leave fish to find fish” is sound advice, it doesn’t apply to the quest for a trophy bass.
 If you’re catching small fish in a certain spot, but have your sights set on a cow, it’s best to pull stakes and head for greener pastures.
 Bass typically school by size, so you’re not likely to find a 50-pounder hanging with a bunch of hyperactive schoolies.
 Plus, the more aggressive, smaller fish tend to out-compete the larger, slower lunkers.